gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 ### shared_ptr ref_count

-Bug mentioned by Herb in his talk [atomic weapons](#Herb Sutter - atomic Weapons).
+Bug mentioned by Herb in his talk [atomic weapons](https://youtu.be/KeLBd2EJLOU?t=4800).

+It is very interesting and helpful for us to understand memory order much better.

-The correct one for shared ptr's reference counting.
+Fist, we give the correct (fixed) code for shared ptr's reference counting.

 Increment